MarquesCG/pipeline-tools/README.md

       uses-mongo: %variables as needed%
 ```

+Note that many actions require the the `HOMELAB_TOKEN` is defined in the context of the repository that uses this action.
+Contact Tyler to arrange this.
+Note that an organization level secret does not work, as the GitHub free tier does not allows organization level secrets within private repositories.

 ## Build

 Build a docker image within the specified context and pushes it to the MarquesCG packages registry.
 The tag of the image is automatically the `github.sha` of the commit that triggered the workflow.